op17gaming/dotfiles/README.md

 *************************************************************************************************************************

-**On an (optional) fresh arch installation (archinstall or archfi will work too), install the following packages as listed below (some are optional!)**
+**On an (optional) fresh arch installation (archinstall or archfi will work too), install the following packages as listed below (some are optional!). if you're on an existing installation, make sure your files are backed up :D**

 - `yay` (what I used to install these packages)
 - `i3-gaps`